nsc/SwiftTLS/README.md

 A test server is running at [swifttls.org](https://swifttls.org).

+A good starting point to see how you set up a TLS connection in code is server.swift and client.swift.

 ## Disclaimer
 Up until now this project has mainly been an effort for me to learn how TLS works, but I'd love to get your feedback and contributions to improve it.